 Entities should also consider having a strategy and governance structure to manage cyber risk and its impact on record keeping.
-The FMA has issued a thematic review report on Cyber resilience in FMA-regulated financial services as well as an information sheet for market services licensees (excluding benchmark administrators), which may be a useful reference when considering cyber security.
+The FMA has issued a thematic review report on Cyber resilience in FMA-regulated financial services as well as an information sheet on cyber security and operational systems resilience information sheet for market services licensees (excluding benchmark administrators), which may be a useful reference when considering cyber security.